Historical Context

 - Mixing System: Efficient dispersion of hydrocarbon feed with acid catalyst through specially designed feed distributors

-- Heat Exchange: Effective heat transfer utilizing available cooling water supply
+- Heat Exchange: Effective heat transfer utilizing available cooling water supply; undesirable reactions are minimized by the continuous removal of heat of reaction in the reaction zone itself.

 - Operating Conditions: